 Behind the bottom pocket is an open-air compartment with 2 compression straps, which is ideal for storing things like a light waterproof top.

-For more info on Hydration packs, check out my post: Hydration Pack Comparison
+For more info on Hydration packs: Hydration Pack Comparison

 For a review of 10 of the best hydration packs available today: 10 Best Hydration Packs For Dirt Bikes